district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 ![QPainter's gradient brushes][gradient]

-#.
-Linear gradients are defined by two control points and by a series of "color
+#. **Linear gradients** are defined by two control points and by a series of "**color
-    stops" on the line that connects these two points.
+    stops**" on the line that connects these two points.
 For example, the linear gradient in Figure 8.6 is created using the following

     code: